If you are hesitant about R&D, think again: only improvement and innovation can keep a business relevant and competitive.

 How to find space for R&D in your company

-If you do not have a formal R&D department, you can still dedicate space and time to R&D within your business, and indeed, some of the best ideas for improvement will come from the frontline staff members who see frustration points and have ideas about how things can be improved.
+If you do not have a formal R&D department, you can still dedicate space and time to R&D within your business, and indeed, some of the best ideas for improvement wil come from the front line staff members who see frustration points and have ideas about how things can be improved.

 Ask yourself if what your business does can be made: